Carbonll/IoTBay/README.md

 Make sure the database credentials are the same as the ones found in uts/isd/model/dao/DB.java

 SQL statements for table creation/insertion can be found/should be done in db/tables.sql and db/inserts.sql respectively.
-Reserve these files for those actions only.
+Please rserve these files for those actions only.
 Important to comment out queries once they've been successfully executed once.

 ## Other